 26 April 2017

 It was marvellous to be able to celebrate the life of Dorothy L Sayers in this important anniversary year, as 2017 is the 60th anniversary of her death.
 I gave an introduction to her life and work in this beautiful 200 year old library in the centre of Nottingham.
 It was also special for me as Bromley House is the setting for my latest novel Murder and Mr Rochester!
-Apparently this was the most popular talk ever at Bromley House Library!
+Apparently this was the most popular talk ever at Bromley House Library up to that point!